neetfrog/Magic-Lantern-MLVFS-Windows-Bundle/README.md

 ---

-# DaVinci Resolve (60fps Workflow)

-DNG sequences do not auto-sync WAV audio.
+# DaVinci Resolve Workflow if DNG sequences do not auto-sync WAV audio (happens with 60fps footage using 5dmk3, not sure about the other modes/cameras)

 In the **Media** workspace: